python/cpython/Doc/library/socket.rst

 in general it is recommended to call :meth:`settimeout` before calling :meth:`connect` or pass a timeout parameter to :meth:`create_connection`.
-The system network stack may return a connection timeout error of its own regardless of any python socket timeout setting.
+The system network stack may return a connection timeout error of its own regardless of any Python socket timeout setting.

 .. method:: socket.setsockopt(level, optname, value)